 After Sexual Assault is a guide for those who have experienced sexual assault that explains what can happen after a sexual assault, how you may be feeling, and how you may be feeling.
 You can download the resources here.

-to access the 24-hour sexual assault support line
+to access the sexual violence support line

 Sexual Violence New Brunswick (SVNB) provides short term client led counselling.
 This program is for survivors of sexual violence (i.e. sexual abuse, sexual assault, or sexual harassment) who are in need of supportive, therapeutic counselling specific to sexual violence trauma.